Angela Varricchio was born in Benevento, Italy, in 1979.

 After a post-degree specialization in Media Content Product Management, in 2005 she completed a post-graduate specialization in Photojournalism at Istituto Superiore di Fotografia e Comunicazione Integrata (I.S.F.C.I.), in Rome.
 During her studies, Angela attended workshops with Antoine D’Agata, Francesco Zizola, Patrick Zachmann, Angelo Turetta, Letizia Battaglia, and Franco Zecchin.
 She attended further workshops with Lina Pallotta and Morten Andersen too.

 Since 2007 Angela has been working as a freelancer photojournalist.
 In 2011 she taught ‘Reportage and Naturalistic Photography’ and ‘Elements of Basic Photography’.
 In 2012 she was a Senior photographer in ‘Senior meets Junior – Reading of portfolios’, a national event organized by Tau Visual, Associazione Nazionale Fotografi Professionisti at Giu* Box Gallery in Napoli, in order to help young photographers improving their skills.
 In 2014 Angela was a Wedding Photojournalist Association Member.

-At Ecrea 2016 organised in Prague, she presented the first results of her running research.
-Focusing on the most iconic Vietnam and First Gulf war photographs, her study speculates about the diametrically opposite visual patterns of free and embedded photojournalism and their relationship with the pictorial representations of Western myths.
+At Ecrea 2016, she presented the first results of her running research.
+Focusing on the most iconic Vietnam and First Gulf war photographs, the study speculates about the diametrically opposite visual patterns of free and embedded photojournalism and their relationship with the pictorial representations of Western myths.